tommy-carlier/www.tcx.be/about/index.md

 # About

-My name is Tommy Carlier, I'm a Belgian software developer.
+My name is Tommy Carlier, I’m a Belgian software developer.